 One popular Southern wine is muscadine.
 A sweet wine, muscadine is from a tough berry and grows primarily in southeastern states.
 Fruit wines (blueberry, strawberry, raspberry, apple and peach) are also very popular for those who like a sweeter wine.
 One winemaker that has made his mark in the area is Tom Vizzini of Vizzini Farms Winery.
-The second generation Italian winemakers produce about 3,000 cases a year and are known for their delectable raspberry chocolate wine and soft peach desert wine.
+The second-generation Italian winemakers produce about 3,000 cases a year and are known for their delectable raspberry chocolate wine and soft peach dessert wine.

 For dinner, head to the best restaurant in the city: Hot and Hot Fish Club.
 Run by world-renowned Chef Chris Hastings and his wife Idie, this casual yet wholly upscale eatery specializes in perfection.
 Upon entering the establishment, you will immediately feel at home.
 Unpretentious, yet chic and decadent.
 Service and hospitality are held to the highest standard.

-The menu features an ever-changing entrees, as most of the food is locally grown and organic.
-If in season, indulge in the Hot and Hot tomato salad, a delicate concoction of heirloom tomatoes, apple wood smoked bacon, fresh peas, corn, fried okra and chive aioli.
+The menu features ever-changing entrees, as most of the food is locally grown and organic.
+If in season, indulge in the Hot and Hot tomato salad, a delicate concoction of heirloom tomatoes, applewood-smoked bacon, fresh peas, corn, fried okra and chive aioli.
 The charcuterie plate gives a preview of the meal to come with foie gras, pickled veal tongue, homemade souse meat and duck prosciutto.

 For a light meal, the bouillabaisse is a seafood medley from the nearby gulf that is warm and delightful.
-Not to be missed is the buttery, melt-in-your mouth shrimp and grits.
-A staple in Alabama, grits can be done hundreds of different ways.
-They will show up for breakfast, lunch, and dinner and occasionally desert.
-At Hot and Hot, the chef has found the perfect balance of creamy, subtly sweet and absolutely delicious.
+Not to be missed is the buttery, melt-in-your-mouth shrimp and grits.
+A staple in Alabama, grits can be done in hundreds of different ways.
+They will show up for breakfast, lunch, and dinner and occasionally dessert.
+At Hot and Hot, the chef has found the perfect balance of creamy, subtly sweet, and absolutely delicious.
 Added country ham, tomato and fresh thyme make it faultless.
 Another Hot and Hot specialty is Idie’s Icepick.
 This concoction of Earl Grey Iced Tea, Absolute Citron and simple syrup is a dangerous mix, since it goes down easy and is a must for any tea lover.

 As the day comes to an end, head back to Ross Bridge to enjoy the striking sunsets while you listen to the in-house bagpiper play a tune while relaxing at Brock’s with a nightcap and dessert while overlooking the picturesque golf course taking in Birmingham beauty.